 I had one last thing to do that morning after I left my accommodation and that was to pay for the fee for the student visa!

-I left this step towards the very end because I didn’t want to risk dropping or misplacing the last and expensive money order I had to submit.
+I left this step towards the very end because I didn’t want to risk dropping or misplacing the last and most expensive money order I had to submit.
 The student visa (visado de estudiante) fee was $160 in 2014 and surprisingly it’s stayed the same up until 2019.
 If you are seeing this much later after this post has been published, check the updated list of fees.

 So, early Monday morning I went to make one extra copy of my ID at the Chicago Public Library and then went to the nearest USPS office to buy the money order.